chef-boneyard/chef-rfc/rfc041-server-api-versioning.md

 The Chef Server API Version (Version from this point forward) is indicated as a whole number, starting at zero.
 Zero indicates the behavior of the API at the time of this RFC's acceptance.

-If a client does not indicate a version preference, it MUST receive the behavior of the oldest supported API version.
+If a client does not indicate a version preference, it will be assumed to request API version zero.
+Once zero is not supported, clients must request a specific API version, or the server will not process the request and return a 406.

 If a particular endpoint does not implement versioning due to remaining unchanged, it MUST behave in a forward-compatible way through the range of currently supported version.
 In